 3. I bulked up my emergency fund

 Knowing that my intention was to take my business full time, I made it a goal to bulk my emergency savings up to cover more than the standard 3 to 6 months of basic living expenses.
-My goal was 12-18 months which I figured is a good amount to keep me going in the event that I don't earn enough of an income as quickly as I hoped.
+My goal was 12-18 months which I figured was a good amount to keep me going in the event that I didn't earn enough of an income as quickly as I hoped.